Lego is an all time favorite activity in my house, in fact it has been since my kids were 3 and 5 years old!

 According to the manufacturer’s specifications, Lego is meant for children over the age of 5 (each set varies with regards to age ranges).

-There are bigger blocks (e.g. Lego Duplo and Mega Bloks) that are similar to the small Lego blocks that are meant for children under the age of 5.
+There are bigger blocks (e.g. Lego Duplo and Mega Bloks) that are similar to the small Lego blocks but are meant for children under the age of 5.

 Both of my children started with the bigger blocks around their 1st birthdays and played with them for quite some time.